ppresto/field-workshops-consul/docs/slides/multi-cloud/consul-oss/consul-6.md

 Consul can be integrated with common centralized PKI and certificate management.

 Service configuration is achieved through API-driven Key/Value store that can be used to easily configure services at runtime in any environment.

+???
+Consul can integrate with common centralized PKI and certificate mgmt.

 ---
 name: Segmentation-Control-Plane